-Whether or not your student has declared a major, he/she can benefit from reading reference materials and web-based articles about career interests.
+Whether or not your student has declared a major, he or she can benefit from reading reference materials and web-based articles about career interests.
 Pertinent information on educational requirements, job trends and employment opportunities can help your student make decisions about college coursework, internships and post-graduation plans.

-For assistance, he/she can visit BW's Career Services, which is open during the summer, to meet with a counselor as well as do research through the CareerPlace Library.
+For assistance, he or she can visit BW's Career Services, which is open during the summer, to meet with a counselor as well as do research through the CareerPlace Library.

-Likewise, your student can update his/her resume as well as write plans, goals and strategies for the years ahead.
-This can help your student better manage time and financial resources, as well as stay on track with academics, extracurricular activities, internships and studying abroad.
+Summer is also a great time to update a resume as well as write plans, goals and strategies for the years ahead.
+This can help your student stay on track with academics, extracurricular activities, internships and studying abroad.

 Somewhere in between is the right amount.
-An overstressed student is not likely to fully enjoy his/her experiences while a disassociated student is missing opportunities to engage in college life and to boost his/her resume.
+An overstressed student is not likely to fully enjoy his or her experiences while a disassociated student is missing opportunities to engage in college life and to boost his or her resume.
 Students should strive to balance studies with social activities, sports and service initiatives that will allow a comfortable schedule that includes time for learning, exercise, relaxation and fun.

-Summer is a good time for your student to review college activities to be sure he/she isn't over scheduled.
-Likewise, he/she should be sure co-curricular involvement includes at least one organization that is focused on leadership, another that promotes service, as well as a third that represents academics.
+Co-curricular involvement should include at least one organization that is focused on leadership, another that promotes service, as well as a third that represents academics.

 Experiential Learning Opportunities

 While freshman year is often a time of acclimation and exploration, the next few years offer your student myriad opportunities to engage in learning.
-Dynamic and useful, experiential learning activities can provide your student with meaningful, practical experiences in which knowledge gained from coursework and classroom studies can be transferred to real-world applications and vice versa.
+Experiential learning activities can provide your student with meaningful, practical experiences in which knowledge gained from classroom studies can be transferred to real-world applications and vice versa.

-During the next few months, your student can use the BW website to review the many opportunities available to him/her and begin planning ahead.
-In looking at these activities, your student may want to consider the value they will bring to his/her college experience as well as to career and graduate school preparation.
+During the next few months, your student can use the BW website to review opportunities.
+In looking at activities, your student may want to consider the value they will bring to his or her college experience as well as to career and graduate school preparation.

 BW experiential learning opportunities include internships, field experiences, research studies, service learning,explorations/study abroad opportunities and more.